Kashif1Naqvi/news_api/README.md

 HELLO
-check the project online from this link https://naqvinews.netlify.com/ type email 'eve.holt@reqres.in' and password 'cityslicka' for displaying Dashboard
+check the project online from this https://sknewsapp.netlify.com/ type email 'eve.holt@reqres.in' and password 'cityslicka' for displaying Dashboard